-If you’d like to know how to stay on budget while traveling, we have some simple money saving tips for you!
+If you’d like to know how to stay on budget while traveling, we have some simple money-saving tips for you!

 When traveling, one of the most crucial things we need to consider is our budget.
 That means we need to be very specific when and how we spend our cash.
-But if money isn’t an issue to you at all, then good for you.
+But if money isn’t an issue for you at all, then good for you.

 However, if you are like me who counts every penny spent then you have come to the right place!

 Lately, with the frequency of travels, we are having, traveling on a budget has been pretty tricky.
 Especially now that we we want to travel as a couple and with our daughter too.
 And not to mention the number of expenses we are spending at home.

 When we plan for a trip, we always set a budget first to cover all our expenses for the entire duration.
 This means that we usually do the following beforehand: